DownsideupmediaUSA/undrgrnd/README.md

 -Once a song is selected, user can comment on song.
 -Once a song is commented on, user will see the song updated with comment.
--Navigation will contain links to see all songs, and artists.
+-Navigation will contain links to see all of user's comments, all songs, and all artists.

 Application will:
 -include a has_many, a belongs_to, and a has_many :through relationship